 The key to 5G monetization lies in three critical aspects, consumer education, diversification, and pricing.

-Customer education about 5G
+Customer Education about 5G

-The key to monetizing 5G products is called consumer education.
 It applies to all business models, no matter if they are Business to Consumer (B2C), Business to Business (B2B), or Business to Business to Any (B2B2X) oriented.

 The consumers must understand all the benefits of 5G and the product or service they are being offered.
-Most importantly, they shouldn’t get the assumption that 5G is “just a faster version” of 4G.

-The industry has done many studies on the willingness of customers to pay extra for premium 5G services.
-They all have one thing in common.
 After being thoroughly briefed about the advantages of the offered 5G service or product, more than 50% of participants expressed the willingness to pay extra for it.

 A study from Nokia found that 80% of consumers familiar with 5G find the technology appealing.
-Because they know it, they are willing to pay more for it.
-On the other side, of those unfamiliar with it, only 23% showed interest in 5G.

-Diversify yourself
+Diversify Yourself

-Another key to successful 5G monetization is diversification.
 Telcos must diversify themself and their offerings to avoid pricing wars.

 Instead of just selling 5G connectivity, they must focus on specific customer experiences.